 Before students can ride a bike to school they must be aged 10 years or above, and wear an approved safety helmet which is correctly fastened.
 Bicycles brought to school must be roadworthy and students are to observe all road rules; this must be stressed to ensure safe cycling to school.
 Bikes must be walked up and down Tamihana Avenue and in the school grounds.
 These rules are based on recommendations by NZ Police.

-If your child is absent for any reason, please phone the school office on 07 828 7495, email email@example.com or text 027 916 0597 before 9.00am.
+If your child is absent for any reason, please phone (07 828 7495), email (firstname.lastname@example.org), advise through the Skool Loop app or text (027 916 0597) before 9.00am.
 If your child is absent and the school has not been notified the school will attempt to contact you or ask the Truancy Officer to check that your child is safe.
 If a child is absent for more than 20 consecutive days, without the school being contacted, they will need to be re-enrolled when they return.

-To keep this to a minimum all students clothing must be clearly named.
+To keep this to a minimum all of your students clothing must be clearly named.
 The lost property box is located in the Hall.
 Lost property is displayed regularly.

 Kimihia School values the support from Sanitarium, Fonterra and Fruit in Schools.